maniaclab/snowmass-connect-docs/docs/accounting.md

 `ssh <user_id>@login.snowmass21.io`

 You can find your `<user_id>` from your profile on the Snowmass21 Connect portal.
-The login node is also a submission node for jobs to the Open Science Grid.
+The login node is also a submission node for jobs to the OSG Open Science Pool.
 Upon login you will land in your home directory `/home/<user_id>`.
 Your home directory has 50GB of quota.
 Use your home directory to store job submission files, scripts and code.
 Do **not** store large files
-(larger than 300 MB) in your home directory for the purpose of submissions to the OSG.
+(larger than 300 MB) in your home directory for the purpose of submission to the OSG.

 If you need an interactive environment to support export of graphics back to your machine, you would need to use the -X or -Y flag in your ssh command: